-Legal Translation Services for Product Liability Litigation
+Legal Translations for Product Liability Lawsuits

 We’ve blogged about admissibility of professional language translation of foreign evidence in US product liability cases.
 According to US law, a manufacturer or seller of a product can be held liable if they fail to adequately provide appropriate safety information to the users of its products.
 Considering that 56 million people in the US speak a language other than English and, of this number, 24.6 million speak English ‘less than well’, developing a method of effectively communicating product safety information to consumers is a legally complex area.
 In fact, in some circumstances, adequate safety information that is not effectively communicated to a foreseeable user (such as a non-English speaker) can be considered defective and the company held liable.